vivi2393142/ting-mate-ai-research/evaluation/evaluation_methodology.md

 Before each session:

 - The simulator was reset and the app was relaunched.
-- Claude sessions were started fresh to prevent memory leakage.
 - A specific persona from the predefined set was selected.
 - Where needed, test data (e.g. accounts, linked devices) was preconfigured to reflect each scenario.